 Posted on 15 January 2011

-A new WWF report shows that Hong Kong people are living well beyond the Earth’s limits, consuming over two times our planet's capacity to sustain us.
+A new WWF report shows that that Hong Kong people are living well beyond the Earth’s limits, consuming over two times our planet's capacity to sustain us.

 Hong Kong, China